eisental/RedstoneChips/circuitdocs/Ipreceiver.md

 title: ipreceiver
 ---

-__NOTE:__ I decided to disable ipreceiver in BasicCircuits 0.7 until i get the time to work on it some more.
+__NOTE:__ ipreceiver and iptransmitter are disabled in BasicCircuits 0.7 until i find the time to work on them some more.

 Receive messages from anywhere in the known universe.
 Works exactly the same as the [receiver](Receiver) circuit only it's set to listen for incoming messages on a UDP port from any internet address.
 Any data that is sent to the ipreceiver's port number (using the server address) would cause the circuit to change its outputs accordingly.